giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 flow being accelerated.
 This information can also be used by the application to estimate the flow's completion time.

+An ALTO server could help the application service provider identify an optimized traffic shaping strategy by exposing the bottleneck structure of the network.
+With this information alone, the provider could efficiently compute an optimized set of traffic shapers.
+Alternatively, the application service could query the ALTO server by passing the set of flows that are allowed to be traffic shaped and the flow that needs to be accelerated, and the ALTO server could return the set of recommended traffic shapers.

 ## Application Performance Optimization Through AI Modeling